 - Free Checked Bags: Each time you fly Alaska Air, you and up to six companions won’t have to worry about your first checked bags.
 All of the tickets must be on the card’s bill, however, so getting reimbursed by your travel companions (if you require it) will be on you.
 Nevertheless, this single feature could save a frequent flyer hundreds of dollars each year, not to mention the points you’ll earn for picking up the tab.
 But it still shouldn’t be overstated given that other airlines extend similar generosity to customers, cardholders or not.

-- $75 Annual Fee, Waived the First Year: There is no annual fee for the first year.
-But the annual fee that is charged starting the second year is nearly four times higher than the market average of $19.49, according to WalletHub’s latest Credit Card Landscape Report, and is the primary negative against which you must weigh the card’s positives.
+- $75 Annual Fee: The annual fee that is charged starting with the first year is nearly four times higher than the market average of $18.3, according to WalletHub’s latest Credit Card Landscape Report, and is the primary negative against which you must weigh the card’s positives.
 In other words, will this card prove to be worth at least $75 more than the best no-annual-fee card you could get?
 Does it beat out other offers that also come at a cost but sport different types of rewards?
 The answers to those questions depend on your credit standing and spending habits, and we’ll do our best to help you fill in the blanks throughout the remainder of this review.

 - No Low Intro Financing Offer: Many credit cards, even some obviously geared toward travel rewards, offer 0% introductory interest rates applicable to new purchases, balance transfers or both.
 The Alaska Airlines Credit Card is not among them.
 That means the ability to always pay your monthly bill in full should be a prerequisite for applying.